-Subordinated liabilities are comprised of notes payable to the Company's parent company BFC and associates, in accordance with the Baird Financial Advisors Deferred Compensation Plan (FADCP).
+Subordinated liabilities are comprised of notes payable to BFC and RWB associates, in accordance with the Baird Financial Advisors Deferred Compensation Plan (FADCP).

 Refer to footnote 13, Compensation and Retirement Plans for further information on the Baird FADCP.

 (i) Income Taxes